-- 8.17.
+- 7.17.
 The Office of the Independent Adjudicator for Higher Education (OIA) provides an independent scheme for the review of student complaints or appeals.
-When the University's internal procedures for dealing with complaints and appeals have been completed exhausted, the University will issue a Completion of Procedures letter. - 8.18.
-Students will be issued with a Completion of Procedures letter when: - a. the Appointed Dean has deemed the appeal to not have valid grounds; - b. the Pro-Vice Chancellor (Education) or their nominee has dismissed the request for internal review. - 8.19.
-Students may also request a Completion of Procedures within 20 working days that the outcome of the Academic Offences Appeal Committee was confirmed in writing.
+When the University's internal procedures for dealing with complaints and appeals have been completely exhausted, the University will issue a Completion of Procedures Letter. - 7.18.
+Students will be issued with a Completion of Procedures letter when: - a) The Appointed Dean has deemed the appeal to not have valid grounds; - b) the Pro-Vice-Chancellor (Education) or their nominee has dismissed the request for Internal Review.

-8.20.
-Students wishing to avail themselves of the opportunity of an independent review by the OIA must submit their application to the OIA within twelve months of the issue of the Completion of Procedures letter.
-Full details of the scheme are available on request and will be enclosed with the Completion of Procedures.
+- 7.19.
+Students may also request a Completion of Procedures within 20 working days that the outcome of the Academic Offences Appeal Committee was confirmed in writing. - 7.20.
+Students wishing to avail themselves of the opportunity of an independent review by the OIA must submit their application to the OIA within 12 months of the issue of the Completion of Procedures letter.
+Full details of the scheme are available on request and will be enclosed with the Completion of Procedures letter.